-- i.
-Under the merit review as required by 2 CFR 200.206, prior to making a Federal Award the Department will review and consider the following risk factors:
+- I. Under the merit review as required by 2 CFR 200.206, prior to making a Federal Award the Department will review and consider the following risk factors:

 - a.
 Financial stability

 - b.
 Management systems and standards

 - c.
 History of performance

 - d.
 Audit reports and findings

 - e.
 Ability to effectively implement project requirements

-- f.
-If there are any program specific risk factors that will be considered, describe them here.
+- II.
+High Risk Designation